Seymour Weiss: Imprisonment for tax evasion

 In 1934, Weiss was indicted by a federal grand jury in New Orleans on tax evasion charges.
 He paid back taxes after the charges were dropped.
 He was indicted again on tax evasion and mail fraud charges growing out of the "Louisiana Scandals" of the late 1930s.
 He was convicted and imprisoned for sixteen months between 1940 and 1942, before he was paroled and ordered to pay back taxes.
 In 1947, he was given a full and unconditional pardon by Democratic U.S. President Harry Truman.

 Weiss as civic leader

 Weiss was a member of the New Orleans Zoning Board and commissioner of the municipal fire and police departments between 1932 and 1936.
 He was also president of the board of commissioners of the Port of New Orleans from 1933–1938.

 He was active in the American Hotel Association and was president of the Louisiana Hotel-Motel and the New Orleans Hotel associations.
 He won statewide awards for hotel management in 1952 and 1957.
 He was a director of the New Orleans chapter of the American Red Cross, the Chamber of Commerce, and the International Trade Mart.
 In 1968, Weiss chaired the committee for the 250th anniversary of the founding of New Orleans.

+Weiss was a member of the anti-communist organization the Information Council of the Americas.